Atlas Powder Company: Expansion

 Atlas Powder Company and Hercules competed with DuPont in the manufacture of dynamite and black powder.
 It purchased Giant Powder Company in 1915, which continued to operate a production facility at Point Pinole until 1960.
 By 1919, Atlas Powder Company became a military supplier.
 During the years leading up to World War I, it was also Britain and France's main supplier of explosives.
 It delivered 37 million pounds of ammonium nitrate as well as acids and nitro cotton.
 It became one of the five major companies that served the American munitions market.
 The company worked for the U.S. government.
 An example was its operation of a plant in Maryland, which was built by the United States Ordnance Department.
 This facility produced 452,000 pounds of ammonium nitrate.
 Along with Hercules Powder Company and DuPont Company, Atlas Powder Company also supported the Allied armies during World War II.

 Employment at Atlas reached its greatest peak during this period, reaching 1,617 in 1947.
 This number declined with the decreasing use of anthracite.
-Atlas Powder Company was renamed as Atlas Chemical Industries, which became a corporate predecessor of AstraZeneca, through an acquisition by Imperial Chemical Industries.
+Atlas Powder Company was renamed as Atlas Chemical Industries, which became a corporate predecessor of AstraZeneca, through an acquisition in 1971 by Imperial Chemical Industries.

 Breakthroughs

-Atlas Powder Company was given the exclusive right of use in the US of Alfred Nobel's patent of the dynamite in 1867, the same year that it was invented.
 Another technology attributed to the company was the HLB number scale, which was considered the first ever successful attempt of a quantitative characterization of the hydrophile-lipophile balance of different surfactants.
 In collaboration with the University of Pittsburgh, it developed a stable polymorph of sorbitol during the 1960s.

 In 1984, Atlas Powder Company filed a patent infringement case against DuPont over an invention that featured a water-resistant emulsion-based blasting agent.